vadim-sartakov/backend-tools/README.md

 Predefined `ADMIN` role will permit any requested access and `ADMIN_READ` role will permit any `read` access.

+### Caveats:
-### If no user was specified in query option, than method executes without any restrictions.
+- If no user was specified in query option, than method executes without any restrictions.
+- Create and update projection does not support arrays in their paths.
+If path including array is specified, it will be ignored.

 Example:
 ```javascript